-- ✓ What has happened thus far. - ✓ An overview of the individuals involved. - Details of how the Democratic Primary has been developing. - ✓ Details of how Trump has been responding and begun his campaign. - Details of how Trump has been responding to the Coronavirus during this period. - Key areas of controversy and debate.
+- ✓ What has happened thus far. - ✓ An overview of the individuals likely to be involved. - ✓ Details of how Trump has begun his campaign. - Details of how Trump has been responding to the various legal issues he is facing. - Key areas of controversy and debate.

-The UK government's handling of recent issues such as flooding and/or BREXIT.
+The UK government's handling of recent issues such as the cost-of-living crisis and/or BREXIT.